sharmavins23/Bombot/README.md

 # Development

+Obviously, to start, you need to clone the repo and `npm install`.
+This requires installing [`NodeJS`](https://nodejs.org/en).
+You also might need [Chocolatey](https://chocolatey.org/install) - With Choco, you can `choco install nodejs`.
+The current version of Node the project uses is 22.x, which is also the current LTS version of NodeJS (as of writing this).

 If you are an administrator, it's highly recommended that you _never_ push directly to mainline without testing extensively.
 If you are not a collaborator on the project, feel free to put in a pull request!
 We can test it, merge it,